APS-Networks/bfrt-helper/docs/index.rst

        of any discrepancies, you should refer to their documentation.
-    2. The building of this library requires a copy of the Intel Barefoot Runtime gRPC Protocol Buffers definition, which is included as a part of the Barefoot SDE.
+    2. The building of this library requires a copy of the Intel Barefoot Runtime gRPC Protocol Buffers definition, which is included as a part of the Intel Barefoot SDE.
 This is available under license from Intel and requires the signing of a non-disclosure agreement.
 We are not able to supply this.
     3. As a consequence of *2*, we are unable to discuss Tofino specific specifications, technical data, workarounds, and other errata.